-Moreover, also by means of take-up rate data plus other inputs such as average prices, the markets for road assistance, extended warranties, prepaid service contracts and GAP insurance are sized in terms of gross written premiums and other revenues sold through the automotive trade (i.e. via dealers and manufacturers) from 2014 to 2018.
-For 2018 alone, these markets, estimated to be worth EUR 39.9 million in total in 2015, are broken down between new and used cars, and between new contracts sold during 2015 and in-force business sold in previous years but still being renewed in 2018.
+Moreover, by means of take-up rate data plus other inputs such as average prices, the markets for motor insurance, road assistance, extended warranties, prepaid service contracts and GAP insurance are sized in terms of gross written premiums and other revenues sold through the automotive trade (i.e. via dealers and manufacturers) from 2014 to 2018.
+For 2018 alone, these markets, estimated to be worth close to EUR 70 million in total in 2018, are broken down between new and used cars, and between new contracts sold during 2018 and in-force business sold in previous years but still being renewed in 2018.
 In addition, data depicting the growth (or decline) of these markets is provided for each year since 2014, thereby illustrating the extent to which the ancillary revenues that they generate are becoming more (or less) important to the automotive trade.

-In addition to captive finance companies owned by manufacturer brands, organisations covered by the report include the AA, AIB, Allianz Global Assistance, ALPHERA Financial Services, AutoProtect, AXA, Bank of Ireland, Bluestone Motor Finance, First Auto Finance Ireland, First Citizen Finance, Global Insurance Management and MAPFRE Assistance Ireland.
+In addition to captive finance companies owned by manufacturer brands, organisations covered by the report include the AA, AIB Finance & Leasing, Allianz Global Assistance, ALPHERA Financial Services, AutoProtect, AXA, Bank of Ireland, Bluestone Motor Finance, Car Protect, First Auto Finance Ireland, First Citizen Finance, Liberty Insurance, MAPFRE Assistance, Permanent TSB and Zurich.
 Together, the report and database will provide you with the definitive guide to current and future opportunities in consumer automotive financial services in Ireland.

 For further information about this research, please access the table of contents and series prospectus by clicking on the corresponding links to the left-hand side of this page, or e-mail [email protected]